 The Dolomites are gorgeous, with sheer pink and yellow limestone pinnacles that tower like monuments over quaint villages, flowery meadows, wooded valleys, and sun-soaked trails.
 Italian, Austrian, and ancient Ladin cultures intermingle peacefully in the small, scattered villages in this mountainous corner of Italy.
 The Dolomites also boast a surprising variety of beautiful wildflowers in the grassy meadows below the mountains.
-This inn-to-inn tour starts with a traverse of the Val Gardena, our favorite corners of the Dolomites, before venturing east through the Badia valley to the soaring rock towers that surround Cortina d’Ampezzo.
+This inn-to-inn tour starts with a traverse of the Val Gardena, our favorite corner of the Dolomites, before venturing east through the Badia Valley to the soaring rock towers that surround Cortina d’Ampezzo.
 You’re also welcome to join us for either half of the tour.
 Dolomites West covers the first 6 nights from Ortisei to Selva, while Dolomites East includes the last 6 nights from Selva to Cortina.

 Our tour includes a group taxi transfer from Venice to our first hotel in Ortisei.
 If you’re arriving on your own, we can help with private taxis from other airports, or extra nights in a nearby city like Bolzano (a very pleasant place to spend a night or two and home to the famous Otzi iceman).